MAP-60plus-OFFICES Local Office Phone Top Pool Builder

 You could also opt for concrete pool deck with a decorative finish or stamped pattern that mimics the shape, texture, and color of natural stone.

-Even the right color of concrete paver stone deck can integrate into an organic design—particularly if you already set the design tone with stonework around the pool or features like a rock waterfall.
+With the right color choice, even a concrete paver stone deck can integrate into an organic design—particularly if you already set the design tone with stonework around the pool or features like a rock waterfall.

 In some cases, homeowners go “green” with their patio to enhance a rural ambiance.
-A swathe of natural or faux grass serves to form the pool “deck”.
+A swathe of natural or faux grass serves to form a soft version of a pool “deck”.

 A play on this approach is a lawn that’s interspersed with stepping stones.